Eusebio Kino: Mission in Baja California

 Kino's first assignment was to lead the Atondo expedition to the Baja California peninsula of Las Californias Province of New Spain.
-He established the Misión San Bruno in 1683.
+In 1683, the expedition was forced to abandon an attempted settlement and mission at La Paz because of hostilities with the natives.
+Later that year, he established a second settlement at Misión San Bruno.
 After a prolonged drought there in 1685, Kino and the Jesuit missionaries were forced to abandon the mission and return to the viceregal capital of Mexico City.